 If so, here are some things to consider before taking on your first project:

-Do your research - If you’ve spotted a property, make sure you do your homework first.
+If you’ve spotted a property, make sure you do your homework first.
 Check how long the property has been up for sale.
 If it’s for a lengthy period, it’s possible the profit returns may not be that high.
 Imagine you are buying the property for yourself, what would be the things that would be important you?
 The chances are your potential buyer will be looking for similar things.
 Bear the following in mind: